You can trade stocks as CFDs here at AvaTrade

-Before we get started with the specifics, it’s important to point out that when you trade stocks in a conventional sense, you’re buying into a company, in very small amounts.
+However, before we get started with the specifics of the stock market, it’s important to point out that when you trade stocks in a conventional sense, you’re buying into a company, in very small amounts.
 The more stocks you own, the greater your share in the company.
 Publicly traded stocks number in the thousands, and many stocks are being listed or delisted each and every day.

 What determines stock value?